 Punch Holes and Tie with Twine

 Use a 3-hole punch to punch holes in the top of the booklet.
-Then cut 3 pieces of 6″ ribbon or twine and string through each of the holes, tying into place.
+Then cut 3 pieces of 6″ ribbon or twine and string through each of the holes, tying them into place.
 Just keep your tying loose so Dad can easily turn the pages without ripping.

 This is a great tutorial on how to bind your coloring pages with ribbon.
 Just keep in mind that you will not have to fold your pages in half first.